jundalisay/spblist/content/en/research/mohammad/quran/sura-064.md

 ---

 Everything in the heavens and the earth praises Enki.
 To Him belongs the Kingdom, and to Him all praise is due, and He is Able to do all things.

 {{< s v="2" >}}  It is He who created you.
 Some of you are unbelievers, and some of you are believers.

-And Enki perceives what you do.{{< s v="3" >}}  He created the heavens and the earth with truth, and He designed you, and designed you well, and to Him is the final return.{{< s v="4" >}}  He knows everything in the heavens and the earth, and He knows what you conceal and what you reveal.
+Enki perceives what you do.{{< s v="3" >}}  He created the heavens and the earth with truth, and He designed you, and designed you well, and to Him is the final return.

+{{< s v="4" >}}  He knows everything in the heavens and the earth, and He knows what you conceal and what you reveal.

 And Enki knows what is within the hearts.{{< s v="5" >}}  Has the news not reached you, of those who disbelieved before?